PaddlePaddle/docs/docs/guides/07_new_op/op_notes_en.md

 For this purpose, some FLAGS is added to the Fluid.
 For example, FLAGS_cudnn_deterministic is used to force cudnn to use the deterministic algorithm, and FLAGS_cpu_deterministic to force the CPU-side calculation to use the deterministic method.

-### 2.On/Off of WITH_FAST_MATH
-If WITH_FAST_MATH is ON, NVCC will use --use_fast_math when compiling Paddle and Egien.
-This may cause some operations in CUDA to get faster on the condition that they lose some precision, such as log, exp, tanh.
-But it may lead to wrong results of some operations, such as pow operation, please read [torch/DEPRECEATED-torch7-distro#132](https://github.com/torch/DEPRECEATED-torch7-distro/issues/132) for specific reasons.

 ## Other
 ### 1. Error message
 The Enforce prompt message cannot be empty and needs to be written, because the error message can analyze the cause of the error more quickly and conveniently.